 CONTENTS

-Apple Music Replay is a yearly feature that lets you relive your musical journey.
-Typically released in late January or early February, it offers a personalized snapshot of your listening habits through:
+Apple Music Replay is a feature that lets you relive your musical journey through the year.
+Typically released in late January or early February, it offers a personalized snapshot of your listening habits.
+Appe Music Replays includes:

-Replay isn’t static – it’s an evolving record of your musical year.
-As you listen throughout the year, your Apple Music Replay playlist and online music report will update, capturing your evolving musical tastes.
+Apple Music Replay isn’t static.
+It provides a dynamic, evolving record of your musical year.
+As you listen throughout the year, your Apple Music Replay playlist and online music report will update, reflecting your latest musical preferences.
+At the year end, usually in early December, the year-end Replay is released to offer a comprehensive summary of your entire year in music.

 In just two simple steps, you can easily access your 2025 Apple Music Replay.
 This method applies to your mobile device, desktop app, and web player.

-Now you have found the Apple Music Replay, let’s explore what it offers:
+Now you have found the Apple Music Replay, you can:

 When you open the Apple Music Replay 2025 playlist, you can:

-Head over to the Apple Music Replay Website (music.apple.com/replay) to check out your listening milestones on your top songs, artists, albums, genres, and more.
-These stats continuously update throughout the year, giving you a snapshot of your evolving musical taste.
+Head over to the Apple Music Replay Website (music.apple.com/replay) to find your monthly listening reports on your top songs, artists, albums, genres, and more.
+These stats continuously update each month, giving you a snapshot of your evolving musical taste.
 At the end of the year, they become final, creating a complete picture of your listening habits for the year.

 If you still don’t see Apple Music Replay 2025, you might need to listen to more music.
 Also, make sure that Use Listening History is turned on for all your devices.